YXShang97/GoHiking/README.md

 </div>

-This is a project to learn and practice full stack web development.
+This is a project to learn and practice full-stack web development.
 Project originated from [Colt Steele's][colt-url] [course](https://www.udemy.com/course/the-web-developer-bootcamp/).

 <details>
   <summary>Table of Contents</summary>